mkirby42/PyISRU/posts/how_long_to_mars_base.md

 	•	The LEO depot can keep up with tanker deliveries
 	•	Launches and landings proceed without catastrophic failures

+These are likely vastly inflated numbers as production lines don't just poof into existence.
+In all reality the first few launches will see a trickle of ships as technologies need to be developed and tested before a full scale settlement effort can begin.
 But under these conditions, the model suggests that a city-scale scientific settlement on Mars is achievable in a little over a decade.

 Elon Musk has stated the goal is to produce 1,000 Starships per year.
-Given that the current lead time for a Falcon 9 is estimated at 12–18 months, this goal might seem fantastical.
+Given that the current lead time for a Falcon 9 is estimated at 12-18 months, this goal might seem fantastical.
 But SpaceX has a history of compressing timelines that once seemed impossible.
-For this simulation, I assumed an approximate tenfold increase over Falcon 9’s production rate—roughly one Starship per month per line.
+The amount of advanced manufacturing experience and talent Elon Musk has access to at friendly companies like Tesla is likely to be a accelerant to this goal.
+For this simulation, I assumed an approximate tenfold increase over Falcon 9’s production rate, roughly one Starship per month per line.
 This is still speculative, but within the realm of engineering plausibility.

 These figures are based on what I believe to be reasonable first-pass assumptions.
-But different parameters will absolutely produce different results—so try your own.
-The simulator is yours to explore.
+But different parameters will absolutely produce different results, so try your own. **[The simulator is yours to explore →](/fleet-simulator/)**

 ⸻

-A Crucible, Not a Colony
+A Crucible for Human Progress

 Once the floodgates of a functioning base are open—and the nature of the frontier drives invention—capital will begin to flow to Mars.
-As markets recognize the immense growth potential of not just Mars but a linked, solar system–wide economy, we’ll see the beginnings of an off-world industrial backbone.
+As markets recognize the immense growth potential of not just Mars but a linked, solar system-wide economy, we’ll see the beginnings of an off-world industrial backbone.

-At this point, it’s fair to ask: doesn’t this sound a lot like the classic capitalist-imperialist extractive colonization that reached its zenith in the early 20th century?
+At this point, it’s fair to ask: doesn’t this sound a lot like the classic imperialistic extractive colonization that reached its zenith in the early 20th century?

 I think that’s a reasonable concern.
 But I also think this is different.